cohesity/cohesity-powershell-module/docs/cmdlets-reference/get-cohesityprotectionsource.md

 ## PARAMETERS

 ### -Environments

-Return only Protection Sources that match the passed in environment type.
+Return only protection sources that match the passed in environment type.
 For example, set this parameter to 'kVMware' to only return the VMware sources.
 NOTE: "kPuppeteer" refers to Cohesity's Remote Adapter.

 ```yaml
 Type: EnvironmentEnum[]